Language-Research-Technology/ldaca-website/content/news/posts/ro-crate-benefits/index.md

 RO-Crates are used by two groups:

-1. Repositories, research projects and organisations with access to technical expertise;
+1. Repositories, research projects and organisations with access to technical expertise
 2. Individual data stewards who may not have such expertise.

 The use cases for each of these two groups differ.

 <br>

-At LDaCA, we use RO-Crate as the storage {{< glossary_link display="method" id="methods" >}} for our data repository.
+At LDaCA, we use RO-Crate as the storage {{< glossary_link display="method" id="methods" >}} for our {{< glossary_link display="data repository" id="archival-repository" >}}.
 Some collections are made up of a single RO-Crate and some are made up of multiple RO-Crates.
 RO-Crates make it possible to distribute and present the collection through our [data portal](https://data.ldaca.edu.au/search).

 A single collection RO-Crate is often too large for distribution, especially if it includes audiovisual data.
 Additionally, many repositories, such as [Zenodo](https://zenodo.org/), will only accept open data.
 This is a problem if different parts of your collection, like video material, have different access protocols.
 LDaCA can help data stewards prepare and transform their collections for distribution.
 This may involve breaking the collection into 'chunks' for better processing.